nirajp82/DataScience_MachineLearning/06_Pandas/02_DataFrame.md

 ## 🔹 Introduction

 A **Pandas DataFrame** is a **two-dimensional, size-mutable, and potentially heterogeneous tabular data structure**.
 It is the primary data structure in the Pandas library for Python, widely used for data manipulation and analysis.
+Think of it like a excel spreadsheet (smart table) in Python,where we keep our data.

 ### **Key Characteristics**